crzbove/telegram-miniapp-pancitoshop/readme.md

 }
 ```
 The following functions are called via the `/api/:type` endpoint:

-For `:type` equal to "sweets" (GET), the following functions are called:
 | :type | Called Function  | Arguments                |
 |--------------|----------------------------------------|------------------------------------------|
 | "sweets"     | GetSweets("", user.id)               | Depending on the presence of `idcategory`  |